anthonyf2312/InskoBot/README.md

 ### ⭐ Starboard

-Highlight the best content in your community:
+Highlights the best content in the community:

 - **Community-Curated** - Members star their favorite messages
-- **Customizable** - Set your own emoji and star threshold
+- **Customizable** - Configurable emoji and star threshold
 - **Media Support** - Images from starred messages displayed in starboard
 - **Live Updates** - Star counts update in real-time